-Today is the last day of temperatures over 70 degrees for a while, they say.
-I can see a severe dip in temperature and snow in the extended forecast.
-I had hoped we could plan a hiking trip next week, but the trails will probably be muddy for a while after that.
+Today is the last day of temperatures over 70 degrees for a while, so they say.
+I had hoped we could plan a hiking trip next week, but I see a severe dip in temperature and snow in the extended forecast.
+The trails will probably be muddy for a while.
 Oh well, there is plenty of time and the days are only going to go on growing warmer now.

 The words weren’t flowing so well today so I gave myself permission to skip the writing so long as I promise to give it my best again come morning.
 I’m reading instead and have already finished On the Beach at Night Alone by Walt Whitman and am now sitting half-way through A Cup Of Sake Beneath The Cherry Trees by Yoshida Kenkō.
 With nothing else to do today, I think I’ll go ahead and finish it, then start on Borne by Jeff VanderMeer.

 Some days all this time is welcome, some days it’s more than I can bear.
 Looking forward is anxiety inducing and imagining the sheer number of days to come that are filled with nothing paralyzes me.
 I have to take them one at a time.
 Time has to become irrelevant for now.
 There is just right now and what I have and the little I can do with it.
 It has to be okay.
 It has to be enough.